To return to the list of current exhibitions, click here.

 Sat 29 Sep 07 - Sun 20 Jan 08

 The Bowes Museum’s collections include an early commission from Gallé, a glass cabaret set made in 1872 to order for Joséphine Bowes.
-It forms the starting point for this exploration of Art Nouveau.
+It formed the starting point for this exploration of Art Nouveau.

 Sat 16 Jun 07 - Sat 28 Jul 07

-This acclaimed painting of The Queen, created before a BBC One television audience of millions, visits The Bowes Museum.
+This acclaimed painting of The Queen, created before a BBC One television audience of millions, visited The Bowes Museum.

 Watercolours and Drawings from The Collection of Queen Elizabeth The Queen Mother